THE RESEARCH

 Slow-paced breathing at 6 breaths per minute significantly improved HRV and reduced perceived stress in healthy adults.

-Nasal breathing activates the diaphragm more effectively and increases parasympathetic nervous system activity compared to oral breathing.
+Nasal breathing activates the diaphragm more effectively and increases parasympathetic activity compared with oral breathing.

 Nasal nitric oxide production during nasal breathing enhances pulmonary oxygen uptake and bronchial dilation.